AdaCore/training_material/courses/toolchain/elaboration.rst

 * The Rule: "an entity has to be elaborated before use"

    - Subprograms have to be elaborated before being called
-   - Variables have to be elaborated before being referenced
+   - Objects have to be elaborated before being referenced

 * Such elaboration issues typically arise due to: